-Developing posititve money habits centre quite simply on understanding what is you curent financial position, where your money goes, what are your spending priorities, how your debt is being manged and when will be in a position to have an emergency fund, to provide a stress releif valve in case uncertainty arises.
+Developing positive money habits centre quite simply on understanding what is your current financial position, where your money goes, what are your spending priorities, how your debt is being managed and when will be in a position to have an emergency fund, to provide a stress relief valve in case of uncertainty arises.

 Plan for the Future

-Having a plan for the future is critical to improving your financial situation around prioritising what is important, setting goals to achieve short and mid term savings targets as well as plans for living comfortably in retirement.
+Having a plan for the future is critical to improving your financial situation around prioritising what is important, setting goals to achieve short and mid-term savings targets as well as plans for living comfortably in retirement.
 Starting with small goals and achieving them quickly builds confidence to take on larger challenges with greater vigour.

-Whilst managing money and planning for the future are key foundational elements in improving your financial health, taking time to grow your financial skills through understanding how financial companies look at you and determine risk, as well as the fundamentals of investment and insurance will provide a heightened awareness in all financial decisions in the future.
-This increased knowledge will improve your finanical outcomes, being able to identify products that provide less value and don’t align with your needs or plans, improving your cashflow and providing opportunities to save, invest or spend on your personal priorities.
+Whilst managing money and planning for the future are key foundational elements in improving your financial health, taking time to grow your financial skills through understanding how financial companies look at you and determine risk, as well as the fundamentals of investment and insurance, will provide a heightened awareness in all financial decisions in the future.
+This increased knowledge will improve your financial outcomes, being able to identify products that provide less value and don’t align with your needs or plans, improving your cash flow and providing opportunities to save, invest or spend on your personal priorities.

 The assessment, consisting of nine questions, provide insights into key elements of financial health and assists in identifying areas that are on track, and others that may require greater focus.
 After completion of the survey, weekly content will be provided with tips and tricks to improve each element.
 If you would like to know further details on the My Financial Health assessment and supporting content, please feel free to contact me to discuss further.